flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

     ![ND ROSE LS Mode](../assets/beginner-guide/landing/ND-ROSE-LS-Mode.png "ND ROSE LS Mode"){loading=lazy}

 - Activate the `APPR` phase in the `MCDU-PERF` page.
 This is usually automatically done by the aircraft at a certain point during the approach, but we make sure that at this point at the latest it is activated.
-In `APPR` phase, the `Autopilot` together with "Managed Speed Mode" reliefs the pilot of a lot of stress by managing the speed according to flaps setting automatically (S-Speed after `FLAPS 1`, F-Speed after `FLAPS 2`, V~app~ after landing flap selection).
+In `APPR` phase, the `Autopilot` together with "Managed Speed Mode" relieves the pilot of a lot of stress by managing the speed according to flaps setting automatically (S-Speed after `FLAPS 1`, F-Speed after `FLAPS 2`, V~app~ after landing flap selection).

     ![Activate APPR in ECAM PERF](../assets/beginner-guide/landing/ECAM-PERF-activate-APPR.png "Activate APPR in ECAM PERF"){loading=lazy }